-The main effects of the magnetic field on the present measurements are summarized in the following :-
+The main effects of the magnetic field on the present measurements are summarized in the following:-

-- The basic effect of the magnetic field is it cause helical paths for charged particles around the lines of magnetic force.
-The radius of the helix decreases with increasing magnetic field.
+- The basic effect of the magnetic field is that it causes helical paths for charged particles around the lines of magnetic force.
+The radius of the helix decreases with increase in magnetic field.
 In most circumstances only the paths of electrons are altered, the ions being virtually unaffected.
-The electrons thus move a much longer total distance in the gas in the order to move a given distance in the direction of the electric field.
-They hit gas atoms more often and thus have a greater chance of ionization.
-In this way the presence of a magnetic field acts like an increase in gas pressure - When magnetic field is applied, the cathode fall and negative glow regions are compressed, so higher values of potential are expected .
-It decreased the length of the cathode fall region(dc).
-This effect is very powerful because electrons have beam-like properties in this region , where the cathode fall region reduced.
+The electrons thus move a much longer total distance in the gas in the direction of the electric field.
+They hit gas atoms more often and therefore it enhances the ionization.
+In this way the magnetic field acts like an increase in gas pressure - When magnetic field is applied, the cathode fall and negative glow regions are compressed, so higher values of potential are expected .
+It decreases the length of the cathode fall region(d_c).
+This effect is very powerful because electrons have beam-like properties in this region , where the cathode fall region is reduced.
 This will of course increase the electric field in this region and thus ions would accelerate more and efficient sputtering would increase, which satisfy a good medium for etching process and inactivation of microorganisms process . - The magnetic field strength is maximum at the edge of the cathode, thus the density increases sharply at the edge in the presence of the magnetic field than those in the absence of the magnetic field.
-Where at the center of the cathode it changed very little.
+Whereas at the center of the cathode it changed very little.

-5-REFRENCES
+5-REFERENCES